 To roll in the sugar without chilling your dough, which is what I did, just put powdered or granulated sugar into a bowl.
 Take two spoons and roll around your dough ball before placing on the parchment lined cookie sheet.

 The results of using different sugars to coat these cookies are equally delicious, however, there are some differences.
-Rolling your ginger cookie dough balls in granulated sugar will result in a crisper outer edged cookie that has the slightest crunch from the sugar crystals.
+Rolling your soft and chewy ginger cookie dough balls in granulated sugar will result in a crisper outer edged cookie that has the slightest crunch from the sugar crystals.
 They also look like a true ginger cookie that you are used to seeing.

 The batch rolled in powdered sugar yielded a slightly softer outer shell with a tad more sweetness and moisture.
 These are the “crinkle” style of cookies, and my household’s favorite of the two styles.